rob-in-europe/rob-in-europe.github.io/_posts/2014-05-10-The-Liberation-of-Paris.md

 category: travel
 galleries:
     Wedding: 'https://picasaweb.google.com/117685806402772845675/Wedding082012?authkey=Gv1sRgCOjLuOfokomN1wE'
+comments:
+- author: Paul Fraser
+  date: April 24, 2015
+  text: |
+    You have a new blog post, that's a year old before I saw it!
+Yay!</p>

+    <p>What are these geeky concerns of which you speak?
+How does one comment
+    on this new blog you wrote?
+- author: Rob
+  date: April 24, 2015
+  text: |
+    For now, email me and I will add the comment myself.
 ---

 On August 25, 1944, the German garrison surrendered the city of Paris to the